alisonag/everydayofaction/README.md

 # Every Day of Action
 This tool was built in collaboration with [NoDAPL](https://www.democracynow.org/2017/2/8/water_protectors_call_for_global_mass) organizers as part of an effort to organize actions every day across the world.
 These events were submitted through [Action Network](https://actionnetwork.org/), but it did not have a calendar view so this was meant to fill that gap.
 This pulls events from the Action Network API and allows you to filter by date and/or by state.

 The website is no longer live but I've abstracted some of the code here so it can be used on other campaigns.
-Be warned that this was built over the span of a few weeknights so it's fairly scrappy.
+Be warned that this was built quickly, over the span of a few weeknights, so it's fairly scrappy.

 ![Here's a mashup of screenshots](screenshot.png)